sntioudis/papreca/documentation/commands.md

 the sigma value defines the maximum acceptable distance between two species (i.e., if d &le sigma %PAPRECA assumes that an interference exists and that atom collides) [1].

 > **Note 1:**
 > The sigma values for all pairs of atom types (diagonal and cross-terms) have to be defined before the start of a %PAPRECA run.
 The %PAPRECA run will start normally even if the sigmas of all pairs of atom types have not been defined.
-However, the %PAPRECA run will abort as soon as a interference check is performed for pairs of atom types of unknown sigma values.
+However, the %PAPRECA run will abort as soon as an interference check is performed for pairs of atom types of unknown sigma values.

 > **Note 2:**
-> A \ref sigoptions command has to be present in your %PAPRECA input file before you use this command.
+> A \ref sigoptions has to be present in your %PAPRECA input file before you use this command.

 > **Note 3:**
 > This command can be used as many times as necessary in order to define all the sigmas for the %PAPRECA simulation.
 When used multiple times, previously defined sigma values will be overwritten.

 > **Note 4:**
-> %PAPRECA will not check if the defined sigma corresponds to atom types that exist in the simulation (i.e., define in the LAMMPS input file).
+> %PAPRECA will not check if the defined sigma corresponds to atom types that exist in the simulation (i.e., defined in the LAMMPS input file).

 \subsection insigma_bibliography Bibliography